A Pansiot-type subword complexity theorem for automorphisms of free groups: Computing the complexity

-The assumption on $\gamma$ implies that it is pre-Nielsen or grows exponentially.
-More precisely, any term appearing in the complete splitting of some $f^k_\sharp(\gamma)$ is either non-growing (it is an INP, a fixed edge, or a pre-Nielsen connecting path) or exponentially growing (a single edge or a connecting path).
-There is a uniform bound for the length of growing terms.
+We prove Assertion (2) of Proposition \ref{comptot}.
+By Proposition \ref{growth}, a growing $\gamma$ is as in (2) if and only if no $f^k_\sharp(\gamma)$ has a term which is an exceptional path or a linear edge.
+Any term appearing in the complete splitting of some $f^k_\sharp(\gamma)$ is either non-growing (an INP, a fixed edge, or a pre-Nielsen connecting path) or exponentially growing (a single non-linear edge or a connecting path).
+There are no exceptional paths, and the length of INP's is bounded, so there is a uniform bound for the length of terms appearing.
+This allows us to introduce a substitution as in \cite{Gup} and apply Pansiot's theorem directly.